premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_archive/2011-01-26-who-moved-my-cheese-spencer-johnson-book-review.md

 layout: post
 lang: english
 type: blog
+category: []
+permalink: /english/blog/:title/

+date: 2011-01-26
 title: Who Moved My Cheese? - An A-Mazing Way to Deal with Change in Your Work and in Your Life
-date: 2011-01-26
-category: english-blog
-permalink: /english/blog/:title/
 ---

 **Book:** Who Moved My Cheese?